armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/publish-an-api.md

 EOF
 ```

-The above command will create a basic security policy and attribute it to the `httpbin` httpbin API that was previously created.
+The above command will create a basic security policy and attribute it to the `httpbin` API that was previously created.

 #### Step 2: Creating an API description